oneapi-src/level-zero-spec/core/INTRO.md

 The driver APIs are intended for providing explicit controls needed by higher-level runtime APIs and libraries.

 While heavily influenced by other low-level APIs, such as OpenCL, the driver APIs are designed to evolve independently.
-While heavily influenced by GPU archtiecture, the driver APIs are designed to be supportable across different device types, such as CPUs or FPGAs.
+While heavily influenced by GPU archtiecture, the driver APIs are designed to be supportable across different device types, such as FPGAs.

 ## Cross-Device Support
 In order to both expose the full capabilities of GPUs and remain supportable by other devices, the API definition is sub-divided into "Core" and "Extended".